Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Additional Implementation Details

-\subsection{Additional Implementation Details}
+\section{Additional Implementation Details}

-All models are implemented in JAX, we use a dropout rate of 0.05, weight decay of 1e-8, Cosine decay to 0.1 of the maximum learning rate, global gradient norm clipping of 1, and tied input embedding \cite{press-wolf-2017-using}.
-For our optimizer we used AdaBelief \cite{adabelief}, which is a version of Adam \cite{kingma2014adam} that instead of the accumulating squared gradients, accumulates the squared difference between the gradient and the momentum.
-In initial experiments, we found AdaBelief to increase stability.
-Similar to Block-Recurrent we found that lowering the learning rate was necessary for convergence while training on Code, so for CodeParrot, we lower the learning rate.
-For each dataset, we perform a grid search w.r.t $\tau$, and set $\tau=128$ for Books3, $\tau=4$ for PG19, $\tau=2$ for CodeParrot, and $\tau=8$ for ArXiv.
-We set $\alpha_{\text{ret}}=1e-9$ for all datasets.
-Our base learning rate is $5e-3$, and besides what is mentioned above, we do not tune other hyperparameters.
-We use the validation set to choose hyperparameters.
+Models are implemented in JAX with a dropout rate of 0.05, and the AdaBelief \cite{adabelief} optimizer with a weight decay of 1e-8, cosine decay to 0.1 of max learning rate, global gradient norm clipping of 1, and tied input embedding \cite{weight_tying}.
+Grid search determined $\tau$ values: 128 for Books3, 4 for PG19, 2 for CodeParrot, and 8 for ArXiv.
+We set $\alpha_{\text{ret}}=1e-9$ for all datasets and a base learning rate of $5e-3$, using the validation set for hyperparameter selection.